kubedb/cli/docs/guides/elasticsearch/clustering/topology.md

     This configuration creates a StatefulSet named `data-topology-es` for master node

   - `spec.replicas` is set to `1`.
 One dedicated node is created as master.
   - Label `node.role.master: set` is added in Pods
+  - Each Pod will receive a single PersistentVolume with a StorageClass of **standard** and **50Mi** of provisioned storage.

 > Note: StatefulSet name format: `{topology-prefix}-{elasticsearch-name}`